 A life-size statue of André Tchelistcheff may be on the market.
-If I had a $1 million, I'd bid on it.
+If I had $1 million, I'd bid on it.
 Seriously.

 It could be auctioned as part of the liquidation of the bankrupt Copia, which begins with sales at the American Center for Wine, Food and the Arts' gift shop this weekend and culminates in two days of auctions April 20 and 21.